Download Our Free Treatment Guide

 - A nephrologist, a kidney disease specialist who has training and experience in caring for kidney transplant patients, who will monitor all of your medical care before, during, and after your transplant.

 - A transplant surgeon, who is specially trained and experienced in kidney transplantation and who will actually transplant the new kidney.

 - A social worker, available throughout the transplant process to help you and your family identify and evaluate the problems and needs associated with your illness.
 He or she can provide education, counseling regarding lifestyle changes, referrals to community agencies, and any other help you need in adjusting to chronic illness.

-- A financial counselor who can answer any questions that you or a potential donor may have about insurance coverage and Medicare benefits related to surgery and care.
+- A Patient Financial Advocate who can answer any questions that you or a potential donor may have about insurance coverage and Medicare benefits related to surgery and care.

 - A nutritionist who will work closely with you and your doctor to determine the right diet for your needs after transplant surgery and make any necessary revisions should your medical condition or treatment change.